Friday, October 31, 2025

 From now until Sunday, November 2, we will be taking a collection of food and sanitary items from the married students at Wisconsin Lutheran Seminary.
 Our gifts help to alleviate the expenses of our future pastors, allowing them to potentially enter the ministry debt free.
 Items which are need most are posted at the bulletin boards in the fellowship hall above the boxes where the collection is being taken.
 Gifts of money are also welcome.
 Checks can be made out to Wisconsin Lutheran Seminary.

-CHURCH COUNCIL HIGHLIGHTS (September)
+CHURCH COUNCIL HIGHLIGHTS (October)

 > Our projector has not been consistent in projecting.
 Since it is better than ten years old, we are considering a replacement.
 We are looking into getting a smart TV with interactive capabilities which allows HDMI input as well as ability to draw with a special, electronic pen.

-> We plan on added to our Servant Keeper office management system to allow for texting to large groups, similar to the email blasts, but with texting.
+> We plan on adding to our Servant Keeper office management system to allow for texting to large groups, similar to the email blasts, but with texting.
 When it is ready to go, we will do a test run after church some Sunday.

 GOOD SHEPHERD ON YOUTUBE